mattcieslak/hbcd-docs/docs/measures/beh_CG_interaction/IBQ-R.md

 **Visits**: V03, V05, validated for ages 3 months 0 days to 17 months 30 days (for HBCD purposes)
 **Estimated length of time for completion**: Approximately 7-10 minutes

 ## Quality Control & Known Issues
-**QC Procedures**:

-  - Examine the range of the child’s age to ensure that it falls in the age range 3 to 18 months
+QC procedures included examining the range of the child’s age to ensure that it falls within 3 to 18 months; examining missingness; generating summary statistics and visualizations for item-level frequencies, age, and scores; and using Calculate Cronbach's Alpha for reliability.
+A common error noted during QC was that scoring was not accurately applied to observations with missing responses and incorrect administration ages.
+No potential issues were flagged by subject matter experts.
-  - Examine missingness.
-Count the number of items answered for each participant
-  - Calculate sum scores and means applying appropriate rules to account formissing data
-  - Generate summary statistics and visualizations for item-level frequencies, age, and scores
-  - Calculate Cronbach's Alpha for reliability

-**Common Issues Identified**
-Scoring not accurately applied to observations with missing responses and incorrect administration ages, missing data patterns that may be site specific.

-**Potential Issues Flagged by Subject Matter Experts**: None

 ## Additional Information
  * [Mary Rothbart's Temperament Questionnaires](https://research.bowdoin.edu/rothbart-temperament-questionnaires)